-Call your bank and let them know when and where you will be traveling and using your debit card (including any country where you have a layover).
+Call your bank and let them know when and where you will be traveling and where you will be using your debit card (including any country where you have a layover).

-Ask your bank what your daily withdrawal limit is.
+Ask your bank what the daily withdrawal limit is in your debit card.
 You can also temporarily increase your daily withdrawal limit for the duration of your trip.

 Ask your bank if they work in partnership with any Italian banks (or have branches of their own there).
 If they do, you could get access to free cash withdrawals from ATMs in the same network as your home bank.

 Call your credit card company (or login to your online account) and let them know when and where you will be traveling.

 Ask your bank and credit card companies about any foreign transaction fees.
 Some credit cards with travel benefits have no foreign transaction fees, while many others will charge 3% or more.